ChrisYangTW/ShowMePrompt/README.md

 ## Executable
 You can use pyinstaller, py2app, py2exe to convert the code into an executable file that is compatible with the system.
-If you are using the Mac M-processor series, I have already converted it using pyinstaller and placed it in [release](https://github.com/ChrisYangTW/ShowMePrompt/releases).

 ## Usage
 ![usage](examples/usage_v0_1_4.png)